 National Board for Health & Wellness Coaching (NBHWC)

-MUIH’s Post-Baccalaureate Certificate in Health and Wellness Coaching and M.A.
-Health and Wellness Coaching programs are “Pending Approval for Health & Wellness Coaching Training & Education Program by the National Board for Health & Wellness Coaching (NBHWC).”
-NBHWC provides educational standards and competencies for health and wellness coaching and serves as a national certification body for health and wellness coaches.
-MUIH has successfully met all requirements for permanent approval, and will receive this permanent status in August, 2020.
+MUIH’s Post-Baccalaureate Certificate in Health and Wellness Coaching holds the status of NBHWC-Approved Training Program with the National Board for Health & Wellness Coaching (NBHWC), and it is embedded in the Master of Arts in Health and Wellness Coaching program.
 Additional details are provided in the descriptions of the Post-Baccalaureate Certificate in Health and Wellness Coaching and M.A. in Health and Wellness Coaching programs.
 For more information, contact: NBHWC, PO Box 16307, San Diego, CA 92176; phone 866-535-7929.